 Cardioversion can correct a heartbeat that's too fast (tachycardia) or irregular (fibrillation).
 Cardioversion is usually used to treat people who have atrial fibrillation or atrial flutter.
 These are conditions in which the electrical signals that cause your heart to beat in a regular rate and rhythm don't properly travel through the upper chambers of your heart.

 Cardioversion is performed when your heart is beating ineffectively.
 It's different from defibrillation, an emergency procedure that's performed when your heart stops or quivers uselessly.
 Defibrillation delivers more powerful shocks to the heart to correct its rhythm.
-Cardioversion is usually scheduled in advance but is sometimes also done in emergency situations.
+Cardioversion is usually scheduled in advance but is sometimes done in emergency situations.